wttech/Sling-Query/README.md

 Reduce the set of the matched elements to those which have any descendant resource.

     $(...).children(":parent]"); // get children resources containing any resource

+## External resources

+* See the [Apache Sling website](http://sling.apache.org/) for the Sling reference documentation.
+Apache Sling, Apache and Sling are trademarks of the [Apache Software Foundation](http://apache.org).